crschnick/pdx_unlimiter/README.md

 # Pdx-Unlimiter

-The Pdx-Unlimiter is a tool that provides a powerful savegame manager that allows you to organize, filter, and play all of your savegames with ease.
+The Pdx-Unlimiter is a tool for various Paradox games that provides a powerful savegame manager that allows you to organize, filter, and play all of your savegames with ease.
 Furthermore, it also comes with the ability to convert savegames to a non-ironman version, a powerful savegame and game data file editor, savescumming tools, and integrations for various other great community-made tools like [Rakaly](https://rakaly.com), [Skanderbeg](https://skanderbeg.pm) and the [CK3 to EU4 converter](https://github.com/ParadoxGameConverters/CK3toEU4).
+Currently, EU4, CK3 and Stellaris are supported.

 ## Download